Xayvay/DrivingHistory/README.md

 - Sort the output by most miles driven to least.
 - Round miles and miles per hour to the nearest integer.

-#### From first glance it seems like I need a:
+#### From first glance

+Application Structure:
 - Main Class
-- Driver Class
+- Driver Package
+* Driver Service
+* Driver
-- Trip Class
+- Trip Package
+* Trip Service
+* Trip
-- Report Class
+- Report Package
+* Report Service
+* Report

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 Debating if I want this functionality in main or reports or in its own utils class called file processor or something of that nature.